Distributionally Robust Treatment Effect: Parameter Choice

 With the connection to the regularized estimation literature via the dual problem, $\delta$ can be considered as the penalization parameter.
 Following this literature, one might be tempted to find the optimal $\delta$ through cross-validation.
 This approach typically picks the penalization parameter as the one that minimizes the prediction error in subsamples.
 Since the target distribution $Q$ is unknown, we do not have a good criterion to assess the performance of different $\delta$.

 The nature of $\delta$ resembles that of the sensitivity parameter in the literature on sensitivity analysis that deals with the potential failure of the unconfoundedness assumption.
-Instead of the concern about interval validity in the sensitivity analysis literature, we assume internal validity but examine the robustness of the internal causal estimates under distributional shift.
+Instead of the concern about internal validity in the sensitivity analysis literature, we assume internal validity but examine the robustness of the internal causal estimates under distributional shift.
 There is no single best choice for the sensitivity parameter.
 The general idea is to find some benchmark.
 In the sensitivity analysis literature, if the sensitivity parameter that nullifies the results is larger than a reasonable benchmark, then the causal findings are considered to be insensitive to the unobserved confounders.
 We follow the same spirit in finding benchmarks to help with the economic interpretation of $\delta$.

 There are many ways one can form benchmarks.
 Below, we present a few possibilities.
 Even though in the target distribution $Q$ we do not observe $Y(1)$ since no treatment has been implemented yet, we might still be able to observe $Y(0)$.
 Hence, one can compute the Wasserstein distance for $Y(0)$ between $P$ and $Q$ distributions.
-The actual distance between $P$ and $Q$ can be represented as multiples of the Wasserstein distance for $Y(0)$.
-Without access to the data from a target distribution, one can split the sample from $P$ into subsamples based on quantiles of $Y$, in $m$ folds, for instance, and compute the Wasserstein distance of the potential outcomes distribution between the top and bottom subsamples.
-The computed Wasserstein distance can be considered as a measure of heterogeneity of $P$.
-We can use the heterogeneity of $P$ as a benchmark for the distributional shift from $P$ to $Q$.
+In robust prediction, $\delta$ can be set to multiples of the Wasserstein distance for $Y(0)$ to approximate the true distance between $P$ and $Q$.
+Without access to the data from a target distribution, we can use the heterogeneity of $P$ as a benchmark for the distributional shift from $P$ to $Q$.
 If we observe covariates, we can split the sample based on these covariates and compute the Wasserstein distance of the potential outcomes across the resulting subsamples.